conqp/rustymines/README.md

 ## Web

-A web application is planned.
-Stay tuned.
+A server-side web application without the use of JavaScript is available [here](./web).